 Famed for the warmth of its welcome, Zimbabwe’s heady mix of attractions come thick and fast.
-No one should plan a trip here which doesn’t include Mosi-oa-Tunya.
-Better known as Victoria Falls, this UNESCO World Heritage Site sees the mighty River Zambezi cascade over cliffs more than 350 feet high, forming the world’s largest waterfall by volume in the process.
+No one should plan a trip here that doesn’t include Victoria Falls, the UNESCO World Heritage Site that sees the mighty River Zambezi cascade over cliffs more than 350 feet high, forming the world’s largest waterfall by volume in the process.
 Follow its flow east and you’ll encounter the magical shoreline landscapes of Lake Kariba.
 The neighboring Matusadona National Park is a great place to spot grazers from impala and zebra to elephant and rhino, while Mana Pools boasts walking safaris in lion country, and Hwange the ultimate Big Five experience.
 Further south, the Matobo Hills contains some of southern Africa’s finest ancient cave paintings, while the long-abandoned medieval city of Great Zimbabwe has walls which have stood for centuries and soar to a height of 36 feet.
 Experience all this and more with our expertly-planned Zimbabwe Tours & Safaris.

 Zimbabwe Tours & Safaris

 To go on an African safari is to feel the hairs on the back of your neck rise with the bellowing roar of a hungry lioness.
 It’s losing all sense of time when watching elephants bathe in a waterhole in the early morning.
 It’s marveling at leopards resting in tree branches, rhinos cropping grasses quietly beside their calves, and even mountain gorillas slicing through bamboo stems without a care in the world…